Algorand Staking Rewards

 Explore staking pool solutions on Algorand.

-Delegated staking involves delegating your Algo to a third-party to run a node and stake in consensus on your behalf.
+Delegated staking involves utilizing a third-party to run a node on your behalf while your Algo remains your wallet at all times.
 This provides an option for users who want to help secure the network and collect rewards, but don’t have the knowledge or resources to run their own node.

 Explore delegated staking solutions on Algorand.